akssj/ecommerce/README.md

 Anyway im doing it to get some know-how about creating and maintaining project.

 ## Features
-+ Single page with api to change page content (I might want to change that)
++ Single page web app with api to change page content (I might want to change that)
 + Login, Signup (authentication)
 + User data saved in session(local storage at this point)
-+ CRUD products for users to buy (TODO authorization need roles and such)
++ buy, sell, list for sale products - for everyone to see!(TODO authorization need roles and such)
-+ Database (User and Products)
++ Database (User and Products tables)
-+ Tests(Unit api)
++ Some tests(Unit api)
-+ Current task: rebuild backend + Update code to be less painful to look at
++ Current task: refactor backend + Update code to be less painful to look at
 + TODO proper Documentation
-+ TODO Use of some external api (idk what for but I want to do that)
++ TODO Use of some external api
-+ TODO User profile, data
++ TODO User profile(data) page
 + TODO Looking up other users
 + TODO Admin role, page, etc.
 + TODO Track user behavior